tajbirahmed143/Problem-set-2-map2192/README.md

 image = image[:,:,:]
 plot(image)
 ```
+Here, we retrieve and display the original image of puppies from a URL.

 ## Step 4: Resize Image
 ## Step 5: Convert to Grayscale Using Different Methods
 ## Channel Mixing Method